Vice President and Associate Provost for Innovation

 Bryan Ritchie was appointed Notre Dame’s first vice president and associate provost for innovation in 2017.
-Leading the University’s IDEA (Innovation, Discovery, and Enterprise Acceleration) Center, he works closely with deans, alumni, faculty, and students to promote a culture of innovation, entrepreneurship, and commercialization.
+Leading the University’s IDEA (Innovation, De-Risking, and Enterprise Acceleration) Center, he works closely with deans, alumni, faculty, and students to promote a culture of innovation, entrepreneurship, and commercialization.

 Ritchie’s major responsibilities as head of the IDEA Center include directing the University’s technology transfer enterprise as well as Innovation Park at Notre Dame, a commercial accelerator designed to help Notre Dame researchers and others bring their discoveries to market.
 Beyond the IDEA Center, he provides oversight for Notre Dame California, through which the University is expanding its presence across the state from its facility in Silicon Valley.